2013 Dean's Office Award for Advising Excellence

 This year's recipient of the Dean's Award for Advising Excellence has consistently

-The recipient of the Dean's Office Award for Advising Excellence is Dr. Beverly Bond of the Department of History and the African and African American Studies Program.
+This year's recipient of the Dean's Office Award for Advising Excellence is Dr. Anna Bess Sorin of the Department of Biological Sciences.